I Thought My Lip Biting Habit Was Harmless — Then An Expert Set Me Straight

 How do you stop lip biting?

-The first step to combating lip biting is awareness, but stopping entirely is far easier said than done, especially when you consider that for many, it’s a deeply ingrained habit.
-Dr. Khan advises identifying your triggers and asking yourself: “Am I lip biting because I feel bored, anxious, stressed or otherwise?”
-If your trigger is emotional, you might benefit from therapy; Dr. Khan suggests working with a qualified therapist to unravel the underlying causes and to help develop coping mechanisms, replacing lip biting with “healthier” habits.
-“This could be using a stress ball, sucking on a mint, or chewing gum to provide oral stimulation to replace lip biting,” he offers.

-Dr. Mahto’s clinic, Self London, has clinical psychologist and psychodermatologist Dr. Eleanor Chatburn on hand to lend emotional support to those affected by skin conditions and compulsions such as lip biting.
-This, says Dr. Mahto, addresses the psychological as well as the obvious physical aspects of the habit.
-“Cognitive behavioral therapy (CBT) like awareness training, habit reversal and stress management can also definitely help to address triggers and modify behavior of patients who present with [lip biting],” adds Dr. Mahto.
-If you choose to go down this avenue, Dr. Khan drives home the importance of choosing a licensed professional.
+Dr Mahto’s clinic, Self London, has clinical psychologist and psychodermatologist Dr Eleanor Chatburn on hand to lend emotional support to those affected by skin conditions and compulsions such as lip biting.
+This, says Dr Mahto, addresses the psychological as well as the obvious physical aspects of the habit.
+“Cognitive behavioural therapy (CBT) like awareness training, habit reversal and stress management can also definitely help to address triggers and modify behaviour of patients who present with [lip biting],” adds Dr Mahto.
+If you choose to go down this avenue, Dr Khan drives home the importance of choosing a licensed professional.
+[In Australia, psychodermatologists are almost unheard of, so many dermatologists will likely recommend engaging a therapist who is equipped to treat these disorders in conjunction with their treatments.]

 What are the best lip products and treatments to prevent lip biting?